Fittipaldi F5

 The Fittipaldi F5 was a Formula One car for the 1977 Formula One season.
 It was driven by Brazilian Emerson Fittipaldi.
 The engine was a Ford Cosworth DFV, with the car achieving three of the team's 11 points from the season.
 The car was modified to become the F5A, which was used for the season and part of the season.
 Fittipaldi was the sole driver of the car in all three seasons.
 The car was succeeded by the Fittipaldi F6A.

-After Formula One, F5 cars continued to be used in the Aurora F1 Championship in 1978, 1979, and 1980 and later in historic racing.
+After Formula One, F5 cars continued to be used in the Aurora F1 Championship in 1978, 1979, and 1980 and later in historic racing, winning the 2017 Historic Formula One Championship.

 Emerson Fittipaldi driving the F5A at the 1978 Brazilian Grand Prix.